jackrosenthal/wuly-antimak/README.md

+### Disclaimer
+Actually, the only reason this keyboard layout exists is because I did not want to learn a new home row from Colemak, and I really liked Antibracket's symbols.
+Warning advised.

 # The WULY Antimak

 An ergonomic modifier based keyboard layout with Antibracket's symbols and numbers and a home row practically stolen from Colemak.
 Also focuses around ease of vimming and still optimised for the English language... so basically it's crack for your keyboard.